 \subsubsection{Recurrent Component}

 Our proposed recurrent component which is an LSTM-Autoencoder-based network, is designed to learn the short- and long-term dependencies in the input time series.
 We introduce a novel LSTM architecture, named \textbf{A}daptive \textbf{S}kip-\textbf{C}onnected \textbf{LSTM} (ASC-LSTM), which is inspired by the Skip-Connected LSTM (SC-LSTM) \cite{wang2016recurrent}.
-We use ASC-LSTM instead of standard LSTM in the LSTM-Autoencoder network.
+In \cite{wang2016recurrent}, it has been shown that residual learning significantly improves LSTM’s performance.
+We use ASC-LSTM instead of standard LSTM in the LSTM-Autoencoder network, to boost the learning, and learn dependencies at different time scales.
 In the following, we elaborate on the structure of the recurrent component.

 SC-LSTM employs skip connections among the non-consecutive units of LSTM with distance $S$, to improve the flow of information in the network.
 Therefore, the hidden state for each unit will be computed as: